zainab-Memon/Learning-React/02-React Basics and Working With Components/README.md

 - The expression can be a React variable, or property, or any other valid JavaScript expression.
 - JSX will execute the expression and return the result: <br>
 ![image](https://user-images.githubusercontent.com/88162824/203288992-4b8a8133-afb7-4047-af03-1ed46471ae74.png)
+- The HTML code in JSX, should always be wrapped in ONE top level element.
+- The way h2 tag is wrapped in a div in above code snippet.
 ## Building React Components
 - When creating a React component, the component's name MUST start with an upper case letter.
 - There are two types of components named class components and function components.